openmainframeproject/cobol-programming-course/COBOL Programming Course #3 - Advanced Topics/COBOL Programming Course #3 - Advanced Topics.md

 When we write COBOL programs for a multithreaded environment, we will need to choose appropriate program linkage statements.

-Just like single-threaded environments, a called program is in its initial state when it is first called within a run unit and when it is first called after a CANCEL to the called program.
+Just like single-threaded environmentcons, a called program is in its initial state when it is first called within a run unit and when it is first called after a CANCEL to the called program.
 We need to ensure that the program we want to CANCEL is not active on any thread, or a Language Environment severe error will be produced.

 ## Ending multithreaded environment